Laura Miller

 Laura Miller's first

 contemporary romance novel, Butterfly Weeds, hit the Amazon Best-Seller's List and Top 100 in October 2012.
 The sequel to Butterfly Weeds, My Butterfly, released in June 2013.
 For All You Have Left, By Way of Accident, When Cicadas Cry and A Bird on a Windowsill followed.
 The Life We Almost Had debuted as a best-seller in 2018.
 Laura's latest small-town romance, The Dream, released in 2019 and is an Amazon #1 Best-seller.
-Also check out her book of poetry, entitled Love Story, and her children's book, Pay It Forward, available now!
+Also check out her books of poetry: Love Story, Old Flame, Pieces of You and Echo.
+And look for her children's book, Pay It Forward, available now!

 Archives